temp-mw/javascript-calculator/README.md

 - uses jQuery
 - sass setup with normalize.css, fontawesome and Google Roboto font.
 - uses Laravel-Mix for compilation and minification to web/public
-- calculations are performed by the nodejs/express server through json post requests
+- calculations are performed by the nodejs/express api server through json post requests
-- Keyboard support
+- keyboard support
-- removed native Math functions with decimal.js
+- replaced native Math functions with decimal.js